will4381/relative-protocol/INTEGRATION.md

 ## Overview

-- Host app depends on `RelativeProtocolCore` to build and validate configuration and to serialize it for the extension.
+- Host app depends on `RelativeProtocolCore` for configuration primitives and `RelativeProtocolHost` for high-level tunnel lifecycle, control messaging, and diagnostics.
 - Packet Tunnel Extension depends on `RelativeProtocolCore` and `RelativeProtocolTunnel`.
 The extension delegates tunnel lifecycle to `ProviderController`.
 - The Tun2Socks engine is bundled via a binary target; no separate build steps are required for consumers.